Larry Platt – Looking back, looking forward

 Something to learn from each job

-Now a qualified engineer, Larry commenced working at Eastern Nitrogen (now Orica) as a project engineer in charge of converting the plant from diesel and gas-oil feedstock to natural gas.
+Now a qualified engineer, Larry commenced working at Eastern Nitrogen (now Orica) as the project engineer in charge of converting the plant from diesel and gas-oil feedstock to natural gas.

 In his five years at Eastern Nitrogen Larry experienced a work environment where quality was highly valued.
 These lessons have served him well ever since, and everyone who works with or for Larry knows that every job must be done properly.
 Sloppy work practices have no place in Larry’s world.

 The next chapter of Larry’s working life was the one that propelled him towards business ownership.
-At Varley Engineering, Larry took on an enormous project to convert a ship from gas turbines burning diesel fuel to diesel engines using Bunker C oil, also known as heavy fuel oil.
-This complex project involved designing systems to heat and filter the oil and strengthening the ship’s steel structures to support the heavy engines.
+At Varley Engineering, Larry took on an enormous project to convert a ship from gas turbine/electric propulsion burning diesel fuel to multiple diesel/electric engines using Bunker C oil, also known as heavy fuel oil.
+This complex project involved designing systems to heat and filter the oil fuel and strengthening the ship’s steel structures to support the heavy engines.

 While at Varley, Larry had the idea to create a consulting arm of the company to provide services to other big industry in the region.
 He had made strong connections with colleagues in his previous roles at BHP and Eastern Nitrogen so he had a list of influential contacts in industry.